WebPAI/MRWeb/README.md

+# MRWeb: An Exploration of Generating Multi-Page Resource-Aware Web Code from UI Designs

 This is the artifact for the paper ["MRWeb: An Exploration of Generating Multi-Page Resource-Aware Web Code from UI Designs."](https://arxiv.org/abs/2412.15310) This artifact supplies the MRWeb toolkit and supplementary materials for the paper.